US, EU settle dispute over tariffs on steel, aluminum | DW | 30.10.2021

 The new agreement means that the EU will tax US whiskey and other products at 25% of its import cost instead of the 50% which was originally intended.

+The EU saw it a move to protect the US economy from unwanted competition and took the case to the World Trade Organization.
+The case has now been withdrawn.

+The EU retalliated by imposing tariffs on US products which were set to increase before the end of the year, Raimundo explained.
+This latest agreement averted this rise.

-The two sides had established a December deadline to implement the changes permanently.
+The two sides had established a December deadline to avoid the tax hikes.